camy04/calculatorCypressTests/README.md

    ![Intercept in action, post response replaced with example.json](cypress/images/interceptandusemocksinaction.png)

 ## Cross browser testing
-By default, cypress run will run our tests on a headless electron browser but we can give --browser argument to run tests on a differnet browser
+By default, cypress run will run our tests on a headless electron browser but we can give --browser argument to run tests on a different browser

 For eg: To run our tests on a Firefox broswer, we need to make sure we have Mozilla Firefox installed on our local and then from terminal run:
 **npx cypress run --browser firefox**
 OR to run tests on chrome, make sure you have Google chrome installked and from terminal run:
 **npx cypress run --browser chrome**